pepborrell/ap2-polygons/README.md

 + Intersection: It finds all vertices of each polygon that lay inside the other.
 Then checks for all possible intersection between sides of polygons.
 After this, the algorithm lists all these points and computes their Convex Hull.
 Complexity: `O(m n)`.

 + Regular: Checks if all sides and angles are the same.

+The commands used to work with the calculator are those specified at the [formulation of the project](https://github.com/jordi-petit/ap2-poligons-2019#details-of-the-polygon-calculator).
+They have been implemented in such a way that nothing is changed and the instructions given are perfectly valid.
+The instructions will be listed below (for the exact behaviour of each command, see the project formulation).
+No information about the implementation of these commands is given, as they are simple applications for the already specified methods of the `ConvexPolygon` class.

++ polygon
++ print
++ area
++ perimeter
++ vertices
++ centroid
++ list
++ save
++ load
++ setcol
++ draw
++ intersection
++ union
++ inside
++ bbox